How to Set Product Manager Goals From Zero to Hero

 But this is not where the product manager’s investigative work ends.
 With the help of analytics tools, t’s easy to track where subscribers come from, how they interact with your website, and how they engage with your product and content during the onboarding experience.
 This allows you to identify power users — the ones who are heavily engaged and ready to subscribe long term.

-Some of the tools that can help you (read: product manager) understand user engagement include Google Analytics, OptinMonster, Typeform, and Hotjar.
+Some of the tools that can help you (read: product manager) understand user engagement and conduct churn analysis include Google Analytics, OptinMonster, Typeform, and Hotjar.

 4. Use Agile or Scrum to implement new features